 \subsection{Related Work}

-In this part, we will first review two popular budget management strategies in repeated auctions: throttling and pacing.
-Further, we will establish our problem's relationship with work in revenue management and contextual bandits with knapsacks (CBwK), which shares similarity in the model.
+In this part, we will review two popular budget management strategies in repeated auctions: throttling and pacing, further discussion on technically related works.

-Previous work on dynamic throttling mainly stands on the experimental side.
-Among them, \cite{DBLP:conf/wsdm/KarandeMS13} considers the concept of fair allocation in generalized second-price (GSP) auctions, in which they define an optimal throttling algorithm for different objectives. \cite{DBLP:conf/kdd/AgarwalGWY14} also focuses on GSP auctions from a buyer's side and implements their algorithm in LinkedIn's ad serving system. \cite{DBLP:conf/kdd/XuLLQL15} evaluates a practical online throttling algorithm on the demand-side platform.
-Recently, \cite{gui2021auction} shows how to conduct causal inference of online advertising effects in the budget throttling market.
-On the theoretical side, \cite{DBLP:journals/ior/BalseiroKMM21,DBLP:conf/wine/ChenKK21} focus on the market equilibrium when all buyers simultaneously follow a random throttling strategy from either a continuous or discrete view.
-In contrast, our work considers the dynamics of throttling in the repeated advertising market.
-Further, \cite{DBLP:conf/sigecom/CharlesCCDW13} considers the regret-free allocation for buyers' ROI, and shows that such a heuristic outperforms the random throttling strategy for buyers.
-Meanwhile, other work considers a similar problem for Internet keyword search, known as the AdWords problem \cite{DBLP:journals/jacm/MehtaSVV07,mehta2013online} in the framework of online matching.
-However, this line of work stands on the seller's side rather than the buyer's.
-Therefore, there is no more randomness for the agent after seeing the context in each round.
+Previous work on dynamic throttling mainly centers on experimental investigations.
+Among them, \citet{DBLP:conf/wsdm/KarandeMS13} explore the concept of fair allocation in generalized second-price (GSP) auctions, wherein they present an optimal throttling algorithm for diverse objectives. \citet{DBLP:conf/kdd/AgarwalGWY14} also focus on GSP auctions from an advertiser's side and implements their algorithm in LinkedIn's ad serving system. \citet{DBLP:conf/kdd/XuLLQL15} evaluate a practical online throttling algorithm on the demand-side platform.
+Recently, \citet{gui2021auction} show how to conduct causal inference of online advertising effects in the budget throttling market.
+On the theoretical side, some work \cite{DBLP:journals/ior/BalseiroKMM21,DBLP:conf/wine/ChenKK21} focuses on the market equilibrium when all advertisers simultaneously follow a random throttling strategy from either a continuous or discrete view.
+In contrast, our work examines the dynamics of throttling in the repeated advertising market.
+Additionally, \citet{DBLP:conf/sigecom/CharlesCCDW13} study the regret-free allocation for advertisers' ROI, and shows that such a heuristic outperforms the random throttling strategy for advertisers.
+Meanwhile, other work looks into a similar problem for Internet keyword search, known as the AdWords problem \citep{DBLP:journals/jacm/MehtaSVV07,mehta2013online} in the framework of online matching.
+However, this line of work concentrates on the platform's side rather than the advertiser's side.